Worship in Community

 Worship at Immanuel is the most public and common experience of our life together as a community of faith.
 Through vibrant music, provocative and prophetic messages for people of all ages and strong congregational participation we seek to open ourselves to the movement of God’s Spirit in our world.

-At Immanuel Church we worship at 10am (9:30am in July and August).
+At Immanuel Church we worship at 10am.
 Holy Communion is celebrated on the first Sunday of each month, and children are most welcome to participate in this sacrament.

 Like most Protestant denominations, the United Church of Christ recognizes two sacraments: Baptism and Communion